linuss/django101/README.md

 </html>
 ```

-This is a typical HTML file, save for the stuff in the `{% %}` brackets.
+This is a typical HTML file, except for the stuff in the `{% %}` brackets.
 These brackets tell Django that whenever it's rendering this file, it should do something special there.

 You can ignore the `{% csrf_token %}` bit for now, this is some magic from Django that prevents CSRF (Cross-Site Request Forgery) attacks.
 The `"{% url 'social:login' %}"` bit is interesting tough.